 (2) The degree must be awarded with a minimum GPA of 2.75 from 4.00 scale or an equivalent GPA.

 An individual lacking a minimum GPA of 2.75 must have the work experience in related field and may apply under the consent of the Curriculum Management Committee.

-(3) An applicant must have English language proficiency according to the consent of the Curriculum Management Committee.
-(4) An applicant must have other qualifications as stated in the curriculum or announced by the TGGS.
-Item 11 Criteria for admission (1) An applicant must pass entrance examinations as announced by the TGGS, or (2) In exceptional circumstances, an applicant is selected with the consent of the Curriculum Management Committee and the TGGS Committee.
-Item 12 Enrollment (1) An applicant who accepted to study must enroll for credits in order to hold a student status.
-(2) An applicant who accepted to study must enroll according the procedure announced by the TGGS.
-(3) An applicant who accepted to study is not permitted to more than one program at the same time.
-Section 3 Program Management Item 13 Study plan Study plan means the coursework, the industrial internship and the master thesis or the master project that a student must study or complete in each semester as assigned by the program.
-Item 14 Registration
+- (3) An applicant must have English language proficiency according to the consent of the Curriculum Management Committee. - (4) An applicant must have other qualifications as stated in the curriculum or announced by the TGGS.

+- (1) An applicant must pass entrance examinations as announced by the $\mathsf{TGGS}$ , or - (2) In exceptional circumstances, an applicant is selected with the consent of the Curriculum Management Committee and the TGGS Committee.

+- (1) An applicant who accepted to study must enroll for credits in order to hold a student status. - (2) An applicant who accepted to study must enroll according the procedure announced by the TGGS. - (3) An applicant who accepted to study is not permitted to enroll in more than one program at the same time.

+Study plan means the coursework, the industrial internship and the master thesis or the master project that a student must study or complete in each semester as assigned by the program.
-(1) Registration must follow the university academic calendar.
-A student who has not completed the registration process within 15 days after the beginning of the semester will no longer be considered as a student.

-(2) A student is allowed to register for a minimum of 3 credits and a maximum of 15 credits in each regular semester, except a student has less than 3 credits to complete the study program or only has the thesis work to be completed.
+- (1) Registration must follow the university academic calendar.
+A student who has not completed the registration process within 15 days after the beginning of the semester will no longer be considered as a student. - (2) A student is allowed to register for a minimum of 3 credits and a maximum of 15 credits in each regular semester, except a student has less than 3 credits to complete the study program or only has the thesis work to be completed.

-(3) A student is allowed to register for the master thesis work with a maximum of 6 credits in the summer semester.

-(4) Any registration with less than the allowed minimum credits or the allowed maximum credits as stated in (2) must receive the consent from the Curriculum Chairman and approval from the Dean.
+- (3) A student is allowed to register for the master thesis work with a maximum of 6 credits in the summer semester. - (4) Any registration with less than the allowed minimum credits or the allowed maximum credits as stated in (2) must receive the consent from the Curriculum Chairman and approval from the Dean.